mahavedalla/mahavedalla/docs/questions/ditthi/Did the Buddha acknowledge that some things exist  1d8e99d09112813a942fce744bba6610.md

-# Did the Buddha acknowledge that some things exist and some do not?
+Question: Did the Buddha acknowledge that some things exist and some do not?
 Answer in Brief: -
  Category: Diṭṭhi
 Sutta References: SN 22.94